unswexplains/unswexplains.github.io/ef224db24b6c/content.md

 Here's a simulation to help illustrate the phenomenon of regression to the mean.

-Suppose that Greg is a professional golfer who generally completes a round of golf on par - that is, in 72 shots.
+Suppose that Greg is a professional golfer who generally completes a round of golf on par - that is, in 72 shots (on a regulation golf course).
 But there's luck involved.
 If Greg is lucky, he might score as low as 66 (which is good - it's fewer shots).
 If he's unlucky, he might score as high as 78 (which is bad - it's more shots).

 The grid below shows Greg's scores for 50 rounds of golf.
 Each time, his level of luck is chosen randomly between -6 shots (which is extremely lucky), and +6 shots (which is extremely unlucky).
 His score is 72 plus his level of luck.
 So, it varies between 72 - 6 = 66 and 72 + 6 = 78.